 Under subsection 2A, charities preparing SPFS can choose to apply the relevant paragraphs from AASB 1060 instead of the presentation and disclosure requirements of the compulsory standards listed above.

-A sample disclosure note for the Basis of preparation section of the financial statement notes is shown below:
+This is a sample disclosure note for the Basis of preparation section of the financial statement notes:

 Large charities are required to disclose key management personnel remuneration for the 2022 Annual Information Statement reporting period onwards (unless an exemption applies).
 Medium and large charities are required to disclose related party transactions from the 2023 Annual Information Statement reporting period.